anthonysomerset/Finger-Puppet/lib/generators/puppet/README.md

 vendor/ <= frozen Puppet + Facter

-Running Puppet with Rump
+Running Puppet with finger-puppet
 ------------------------

 From within this directory, run:

-    rump go
+    finger-puppet go

 You can pass options to Puppet after the 'go':

-    rump go --debug --test
+    finger-puppet go --debug --test

 Freezing Puppet
 ---------------

 You can freeze Puppet:

-    rump freeze
+    finger-puppet freeze

-Now Rump will use the frozen Puppet when you run 'rump go'.
+Now finger-puppet will use the frozen Puppet when you run 'finger-puppet go'.